TSP Hardship Withdrawal Requirements and Pros & Cons

 Advantages of a Hardship Withdrawal

-The advantage of making a hardship withdrawal is clear and simple: You can access your money in a qualifying emergency.
+The advantage of making a hardship withdrawal is clear and simple: you can access your money in a qualifying emergency.

 Drawbacks of Hardship Withdrawal

-Scenarios When Withdrawing Makes More Sense
+Scenarios When Withdrawing Makes the Most Sense

-• If your monthly budget simply won’t allow the addition of another loan payment from either a TSP loan or a commercial loan from your bank or credit union.
+• If your monthly budget simply won’t allow the addition of another loan payment from either a TSP loan or a commercial loan from your bank or credit union

 • The money you’re saving in your TSP account represents a less significant portion of your retirement plan.
-If, for example, most of your retirement savings are in other investments you can’t access.

-• If you’re permanently disabled and can withdraw money penalty-free (though not tax-free).
+• If you’re permanently disabled and can withdraw money penalty-free (though not tax-free)

 Scenarios When Withdrawing Makes Less Sense